ArcticZeroo/frozor-commands/README.md

 #### Properties (options)

-* bot: this is the bot that is, by default, passed to all commands.
+* client: this is the client that is, by default, passed to all commands.
 You can omit this when instantiating the class, but you should probably pass it in the `handle` method if you do that.
     * This property is only used when calling the command and when calling formatters (see below), so it doesn't matter what this is.
 It could be Slack, Discord, Skype, etc.
 * formatter: this is an object which contains methods for formatting messages.
 All formatters are used in a `message.reply` call, with the exception of logger which is used for `console.log`.
-Unless otherwise noted, the method takes the parameters `(message, command, bot, extra)`
+Unless otherwise noted, the method takes the parameters `(message, command, client, extra)`
     * nocommand: When a user runs a nonexistent command
     * minargs: When the user has not entered enough args
     * maxargs: When the user entered too many args
-    * error: When the command failed, takes an additional property for the error raised (e.g. (msg, cmd, bot, extra error))
+    * error: When the command failed, takes an additional property for the error raised (e.g. (msg, cmd, client, extra error))
-    * logger: Formats the message to console.log when a user runs a command, takes an additional property (boolean) for the command's success (e.g. (msg, cmd, bot, extra, success)).
+    * logger: Formats the message to console.log when a user runs a command, takes an additional property (boolean) for the command's success (e.g. (msg, cmd, client, extra, success)).
     * permission: When the user is unable to use the command, which can happen if canRun is false
 * runCommand: this method is called when all other checks have passed and the handler is ready to run the command.
 You can override this to perform whatever tasks you would like, including completely ignoring the command if you wanted to for whatever reason.
 * commands: an Object containing all the commands.